Your browser does not support the HTML5 video element.

-Departing Karystos this morning we take a short taxi or minibus ride back to Marmari or Styra to board the ferry for the journey back to Rafina or Marathon on mainland Greece.
+Departing Karystos this morning, we'll take a short taxi or minibus ride to Marmari or Styra where we'll catch the ferry back to Rafina or Marathon on mainland Greece.
 Our ferry will depart at approximately 9.50am.
-From Rafina we transfer to Athens International Airport, where we will arrive at about 11.30am and this is where our trip ends.
+From Rafina, we'll transfer to Athens International Airport (ATH), arriving around 11.30am.
 The earliest your flight can depart is 1.30pm.

 Greece has such a vast geographical difference between the mainland and the islands, and travel is possible at all times of year but the climate can vary depending on when you go.